bwees/homelab/nixos/hosts/base/README.md

    nixos-generate-config --show-hardware-config --no-filesystems
    ```

+4. Copy `base/` for the new host

-4. Copy the generated hardware config to `nixos/anywhere/hardware-configuration.nix`
+5. Copy the generated hardware config to `hardware-configuration.nix`

-5. Verify the disk device names in `nixos/anywhere/disk-config.nix` are correct using `lsblk` on the target machine.
+6. Verify the disk device names in `disk-config.nix` are correct using `lsblk` on the target machine.

-6. `nix run github:nix-community/nixos-anywhere -- --flake .#machine root@<machine-ip>`

-7. When creating the initial nixos config, use the local IP address of the machine as its name.

-8. `just switch <machine-ip> root`
+7. `just anywhere <hostname> <machine-ip>`